craftingcity/The-Known-World/Bible 2.md

 The people of the world have [[The Worldwide Calander Systems|different names]] for the days of the week and months of the year, but they all use a 7 day week and a 52 week year.

-The most common languages spoken - and therefore  are Desertspeech, High Common, King's Common, and Swampish.
-They are all born of the languages of the humans mixed with the great influence of the historical languages of the dragons, elves, goblin, and triton respectively.
+The most common languages spoken - and therefore the common humanoid trade languages - are Desertspeech, High Common, King's Common, and Swampish.
+They are all born of the languages of the humans mixed with great influence from the historical languages of the dragons, elves, goblin, and triton respectively.